Skip to main content

 1. Contact Hotels in the Local Agreement Hotel Program.

-• For easy access and quick quotes to compare prices, use the Mini-Bid Form.
+• For easy access and quick price comparisons, use the Mini-Bid Form.

-• Pro tip: Contact the Hotels prior to finalizing your date; often times if your dates are flexible, you can receive better prices and offers.
+• Pro tip: Contact the Hotels before finalizing your dates; often, if your dates are flexible, you can get better prices and offers.

 2. Review the proposed contract, ensure all terms and pricing are understood and approved by your department.